ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

 Result Filters
 --------------

-ClarityNLP filters numerical results by user-specified min and max values.
+Numerical results can be filtered by user-specified min and max values.
 Any results that fall outside of the interval ``[min, max]`` are discarded.
 Any numeric value is accepted if these limits are omitted.